ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 For the controls menu it has all the keybinds for each player as well as the controller inputs.
 All the spirtes were contained in a Hbox conainter for easier editing and formatting.
 The only button that was in the controls menu was back which allowed the player to go to the main menu
-The addition of having the players test the movement in the controls menu was Jason's idea and he implemented it.
+The addition of having the players test the movement in the controls menu was both implemented by Jason and Karim.

 ### Settings Menu